hippke/tls/docs/source/Python interface.rst

 :u: *(array)* List of limb darkening coefficients.
 Default: [0.4804, 0.1867] (a G2V star in the Kepler bandpass).
 :limb_dark: *(str)* Limb darkening model (choice of ``nonlinear``, ``quadratic``, ``exponential``, ``logarithmic``, ``squareroot``, ``linear``, ``uniform``, or ``power2``.
 Default: ``quadratic``.

 Available defaults for the physical parameters of the transit model.
 When set, the individual parameters are overruled.
-A different search can be performed to look for comet-like transits based on the equations from Kennedy et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019MNRAS.482.5587K/exportcitation>`_ where the deepest transit depth is, however, obtained from the batman transit model.
+A different search can be performed to look for comet-like transits based on the equations from `Kennedy et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019MNRAS.482.5587K/exportcitation>`_ where the deepest transit depth is, however, obtained from the batman transit model.
+There is also an additional option to incorporate a user-defined transit template by injecting custom implentation of `TransitTemplateGenerator <https://github.com/hippke/tls/tree/master/transitleastsquares/template_generator/TransitTemplateGenerator>`_.

 :transit_template: *(str)* Choice of ``default``, ``grazing``, ``box``, ```comet`` and ``custom``.
 :transit_template_generator: *(TransitTemplateGenerator)* When transit_template=``custom``, this input parameter needs to be fed into TLS as an object instantiated from a class extending the TLS TransitTemplateGenerator class.